Thank you for choosing to contribute time to Health RADAR.

 - Modelling

-The overview section provides a brief overview of the dataset, including the source, how to access the data and any caveats or limitations.
-The visualisations section provides a few visualisations of the data and the modelling section provides a few modelling examples.
-To learn more about contributing a data source page you can have a look at our contribution guide.
+The overview section provides a brief overview of the dataset, including the source, how to access the data and any caveats or limitations to using the data.
+The visualisations section provides example plots of the data (such as temporal trends, geographic distributions or demographic breakdowns) to illustrate data characteristics.
+The modelling section provides worked code examples that demonstrate how to incorporate the dataset into climate-sensitive infectious disease models.